 TxGIO Lidar Coverage

 TxGIO and partners have successfully flown Lidar to cover the entire State of Texas.
 All Lidar projects can be downloaded for free on the DataHub.
-An index of all collection footprints can be downloaded here.
 Specifications vary by collection.
 Active lidar project coverage and project details (date, nominal point spacing, vendor, etc.) can be found below on the Lidar Status Map.
 Complete details about each dataset in our collection can be found in the supplemental reports for each project on the DataHub.